peter-miklos/bank_tech_test/README.md

 TransactionLog
   #deposit
-    create credit transaction and add it to transactions array
+    create credit transaction and add it to transactions array raises error if amount is not a Fixnum raises error if amount < 1
   #withdraw
-    creates debit transaction and add it to transactions array
+    creates debit transaction and add it to transactions array raises error if amount is not a Fixnum raises error if amount < 1
+    raises error if the new_balance < 0
   #transactions
     returns the array of transactions